 If You Don’t Have a Table Saw

-I mentioned earlier that you could use a band saw, circular saw or scroll saw for how to make a French cleat to cut how to make a French cleat if you don’t have a table saw (the table saw is of choice for this).
-But what about how to make a French cleat if you don’t have any of those options available for how to make a French cleat for you?
+I mentioned earlier that you could use a band saw, circular saw, or scroll saw for how to make a French cleat to cut how to make a French cleat if you don’t have a table saw (the table saw is of choice for this).
+But what about making a French cleat if you don’t have any available options?

-Or what, how to make a French cleat, if you do, but you’re not confident in freehanding that cut with your circular saw or table saw??
+Or what, how do you make a French cleat if you do, but you’re not confident in freehanding that cut with your circular saw or table saw??
 Is there a way to make French cleats using only hand tools?

 Of course, there is.
 I don’t know how long French cleats have existed, but they’ve been around longer than most power tools.
 I doubt that carpenters in the 1800s went to their local sawmill to get the angle cut for their French cleats; they cut it themselves.